 Have you suffered painful side effects as a result of laser hair removal negligence?
 If so, you may be able to make a claim for compensation.

-If your laser hair removal procedure has gone wrong and you’ve been left suffering with an injury, the experts at Cosmetic Surgery Solicitors are here to help you claim the compensation you deserve.
+The experts at Cosmetic Surgery Solicitors are here to help you claim the laser hair compensation you deserve, on a no win, no fee basis.
 We will support and advise you throughout the process, with the aim of helping you build a strong case.

 To speak to us about a laser hair removal compensation claim, get in touch today.
 Call us on 0800 634 0285 or fill in the quick contact form on this page to request a call back.

-If you have been injured as a result of laser hair removal, or if something went wrong and you had not been informed of the risks associated with the procedure, Cosmetic Surgery Solicitors will work closely with you to secure any compensation to which you might be entitled.
+If you have been injured as a resust of a botched procedure, or if you had not been informed of the risks associated, Cosmetic Surgery Solicitors will work closely with you to secure the laser hair removal compensation to which you might be entitled.

 This includes calculating the value of any financial burdens and emotional distress caused as a result of the botched procedure, including the financial impact of being unable to work and the cost of follow-up or corrective treatment.

-As the first legal practice established in England and Wales to be solely dedicated to supporting victims of cosmetic surgery negligence, we know exactly what it takes to bring a claim that has the best possible chance of winning.
+As the first legal practice established in England and Wales to be solely dedicated to supporting victims of cosmetic surgery negligence, we know exactly what it takes to bring a laser hair removal claim that has the best possible chance of winning.

 To date, we have secured more than £4 million in compensation for our clients after obtaining medical evidence, and since we work on a no win, no fee basis, there is no financial risk involved with making a laser hair removal claim with us.